Our Hiking Time: 2h

 Although we’re still not completely done with everything we want to do in the I-90 corridor, our focus is slowly shifting northward.
 Our hike this week was another tentative foray down Highway 2 in search of a new swath of forest to explore.
 We found exactly what we were looking for in a short hike out to Barclay Lake and an official introduction to the Wild Sky Wilderness.

-The 106,577-acre Wild Sky Wilderness is less than two years old, and parts of it are still winding through the bureaucratic process of being turned over to the Forest Service.
+The 106,577-acre Wild Sky Wilderness is less than ten years old, and parts of it are still winding through the bureaucratic process of being turned over to the Forest Service.
 Some portions of the Wild Sky are still old growth and truly wild, while others have been logged as recently as the late-60s.
 In doing a little research, we found that Barclay Lake was not our first time in the Wild Sky Wilderness, which evidently also encompasses Lake Isabel as well.

 The Barclay Creek Trail #1055 sits at the end of Forest Road 6024, and is a largely flat, simple trail that follows Barclay Creek for a little over 2 miles to its source, Barclay Lake.
 Wide and well groomed, the trail wanders past root-wrapped rocks, venerable hemlocks, and moss carpeted undergrowth.
 Cedar boardwalks occasionally keep boots out of marshy stretches in the trail, and a sturdy log bridge spans Barclay Creek as you approach the lake.
 Gunn Peak flanks the trail to the north, eventually giving rise to Merchant Peak as you near Barclay Lake.
 Occasionally Baring Mountain can be seen through the trees, waiting to reveal its craggy features once you reach the lakeside.